PC-Gaming-Wiki/PC-Gaming-Wiki.github.io/guides/basictrouble.md

 First, you must establish what exactly is wrong.
 If this is a prebuilt, and it is still within warranty, try their support first.
 Their support is likely incopetent but you may as well try.

 This is intended to be for computers that were working, but now no longer work.

+The first thing you should do gather temperatures of parts while under load.
+If the parts are throttling, that can cause issues.
+For example [HWMonitor](https://www.cpuid.com/softwares/hwmonitor.html) will provide all the temperature sensors on your computer, find the CPU and GPU, start and play a game for 10 or so minutes, and check the maximum temperature each part hit.

 ## My pc is crashing!